BonaneNIYIGENA/submission_reminder_app_BonaneNIYIGENA/README.md

 📅 submission_reminder_app

-A simple Linux-based shell application to help students stay on top of their assignment deadlines.
-This application provides an automated way to remind students of pending submissions.
+A simple Linux-based shell application to help students stay on top of their assignment deadlines.This application provides an automated way to remind students of pending submissions.
 It does this by setting up the environment, storing configurations, and running reminder checks through easily maintainable shell scripts.

 🔧 Project Setup

 1. Clone the Repository

 Commands:
 git clone https://github.com/YourUsername/submission_reminder_app_YourUsername.git
 cd submission_reminder_app_YourUsername

 2. Run the Setup Script

 Commands:
 chmod +x create_environment.sh
 ./create_environment.sh